jorgegv/rage1/doc/MAPGEN.md

   required GDATA files with some configuration

-- The game BTILES that are used to draw the map screens must have been already drawn individually and stored in one or more PNG files (several/all tiles can be stored in the same PNG file if desired).
+- The game BTILES that are used to draw the map screens must have been already drawn individually and stored in one or more PNG files (several or all all tiles can be stored in the same PNG file if desired).
 They must be aligned to Spectrum character cells (i.e.  8x8 pixel cells).
 This makes selecting BTILES for copy/paste much easier when you activate the 8x8 grid.